• Home

 You could always lessen the amount of the molasses by half.

-If you decide to leave it out, I would follow my super popular Small Batch Chocolate Chip recipe instead.
-It makes the cookies without molasses and makes less, so you don't have to worry about them drying up the next day.
+If you decide to leave it out, I would follow my super popular Small Batch Chocolate Chip recipe instead or my Quick Chocolate Chip Cookies.

 How do I store these Eggless Chocolate Chip Cookies?